-Candidates for this pathway should be identified early, preferably before or early in the PL-1 year but no later than the end of the PL-1 year.
+Candidates for this pathway should be identified early, preferably before or early in the R-1 year but no later than the end of the R-1 year.
 This is necessary so that the second year of training can be adapted in such a way that specified curricular requirements in general pediatrics will be met.
-The program director and candidate will not be required to seek prospective approval by the ABP, but must notify the ABP by means of the tracking roster in May of the PL-1 year.
+The program director and candidate will not be required to seek prospective approval by the ABP, but must notify the ABP by means of the tracking roster in May of the R-1 year.

 To meet the eligibility requirements for certification in general pediatrics, the trainee must satisfactorily complete two years of core general pediatrics training.
 Vacation leave, or other absences from training cannot exceed two months during these two years.
 Verification of clinical competence and the specified curriculum will be required from the general pediatrics program director at the end of the two years of training.
 An applicant may not take the certifying examination of the ABP until all training in both general pediatrics and child neurology has been successfully completed.

 These requirements will be effective for those residents entering general pediatrics training as of July 2013.